 Consider Optimal Storing Conditions

 Beyond preventing robberies, storage facilities need to create a comfortable environment for personal and commercial belongings.
-That might sound silly since we’re talking about inanimate objects, but some items, such as furniture, need the right conditions to prevent mold growth.
+While this storage unit tip might sound silly since we’re talking about inanimate objects, but some items, such as furniture, need the right conditions to prevent mold growth.
 For example, climate control is essential in any self-storage facility.

 Climate control ensures your belongings don’t encounter temperature fluctuations, which can warp or otherwise damage certain items over time.
 Besides the temperature control, ask your storage facility about their fire prevention methods; are there sprinklers present to readily put out any flames?